 The accuracy of the humidity is given in the data sheet as +-3% RH, and +-1% hysteresis.

 How it works

-The 24 bytes of calibration data have to be read from the device and stored in variables.
+The 24 bytes of temperature and pressure calibration data, and also in the case of the BME280 the 8 bytes of humidity calibration data, have to be read from the device and stored in variables.
 These data are individually programmed into the device in the factory, so different devices have different values - at least for some of the parameters.

-A BMP280 can be in one of two states.
+A BME/P280 can be in one of two states.
 In one state it is measuring.
 In the other state it is waiting (sleeping).